 There are loads, and I mean loads, of things to do in London.

-I’ve now visited the city 3 times for a total of 11 days, and there are still museums that I haven’t visited, neighborhoods that I haven’t explored, and activities that I haven’t done.
+I’ve now visited the city three times, and there are still museums that I haven’t visited, neighborhoods that I haven’t explored, and activities that I haven’t done.
 Honestly, this city could keep me occupied for months.

 Most tourists will stick by the well trodden path on their first visit to London – Big Ben, the London Eye, Westminster Abbey, the Tower of London, Buckingham Palace, and Trafalgar Square are all activities that are well worth doing.